Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Evaluation

+Comparing simultaneous process QHSP to independent process HA, QHSP is able to outperform HA with higher fidelity and a reduced number of additional gates.
+The improvement is also due to the partition allocation and the enhancement of the mapping transition process as explained before.
+When comparing QHSP with PHA (where independent circuit is executed on the best partition), QHSP uses almost the same number of additional gates whereas fidelity is decreased less than 10\% if the threshold is set to 0.1.
+However, the hardware throughput increases by two and four times respectively for the two devices.
+Note that, it also corresponds to a huge reduction of total runtime of these circuits (waiting time + circuit execution time).

-\subsection{Application: Estimate the ground state energy of deuteron}
+\subsection{Application: estimate the ground state energy of deuteron}

-In order to demonstrate the potential interest to apply the multi-programming mechanism to existing quantum algorithms, we investigated it on VQE algorithm.
-To do this, we performed the same experiment as~\cite{gokhale2020optimization,dumitrescu2018cloud} on IBM Q 65 Manhattan, estimating the ground state energy of deuteron, which is the nucleus of a deuterium atom, an isotope of hydrogen.
+In order to demonstrate the potential interest to apply the multi-programming mechanism to existing quantum algorithms, we investigate it on VQE algorithm.
+To do this, we perform the same experiment as~\cite{gokhale2020optimization,dumitrescu2018cloud} on IBM Q 65 Manhattan, estimating the ground state energy of deuteron, which is the nucleus of a deuterium atom, an isotope of hydrogen.

-Deuteron can be modeled using a 2-qubit Hamiltonian spanning four Pauli strings: $ZI, IZ, XX,$ and $YY$,~\cite{gokhale2020optimization,dumitrescu2018cloud}.
+Deuteron can be modeled using a 2-qubit Hamiltonian spanning four Pauli strings: $ZI, IZ, XX,$ and $YY$~\cite{gokhale2020optimization,dumitrescu2018cloud}.
 If we use the naive measurement to calculate the state energy, one ansatz corresponds to four different measurements.
-Pauli operator grouping has been proposed to reduce this overhead by utilizing simultaneous measurement~\cite{gokhale2020optimization,kandala2017hardware,crawford2019efficient}.
+Pauli operator grouping (labeled as PG) has been proposed to reduce this overhead by utilizing simultaneous measurement~\cite{gokhale2020optimization,kandala2017hardware,crawford2021efficient}.
 For example, the Pauli strings can be partitioned into two commuting families: \{$ZI, IZ$\} and \{$XX,YY$\} using the approach proposed in~\cite{gokhale2020optimization}.
 It allows one parameterized ansatz to be measured twice instead of four measurements in naive method.